Today’s Wonder of the Day was inspired by Gloria. Gloria Wonders, “What is folk music?” Thanks for WONDERing with us, Gloria!

-What’s your favorite type of music?
-Do you like music with a snappy beat that you can dance to?
-Or is loud rock and roll more your style?
-Maybe you like the lyrical wordplay of modern rap and hip-hop music.
+Do you have a favorite type of music?
+Maybe you like dancing to a snappy beat.
+Or is rock-and-roll more your style?
+Maybe you’d rather hear modern rap and hip-hop music.

 Do we have any Wonder Friends out there who enjoy folk music?
-For today’s children, the words “folk music” might conjure up images of acoustic guitars and soft, quiet music that their parents would enjoy.
-In reality, though, folk music is so much more than that!
+What images do those words bring up for you?
+Do you think of acoustic guitars?
+Maybe soft, quiet music that adults in your life enjoy?
+In reality, folk music is so much more than that!

-Folk music can refer to both traditional types of music and the modern notion of folk music that arose during the 1960s in the United States.
-Traditional folk music has been around as long as music itself, but the term “folk music” wasn’t really used until the 1800s.
+Folk music can refer to two types of music.
+The first is traditional types of music that have been around as long as music itself.
+The second is a modern notion of folk music that arose during the 1960s in the United States.

-In the 1960s in the United States, a folk music revival occurred.
-During this time, a new style of folk music — sometimes called contemporary folk music — developed.
-Contemporary folk music was defined by a focus on acoustic instruments and meaningful, thoughtful lyrics that reflected the social changes taking place at the time.
+The 1960s brought the United States a folk music revival.
+A new style of folk music developed.
+This style is sometimes called contemporary folk music.
+Contemporary folk music is made by acoustic instruments and meaningful lyrics.
+Often, these songs reflect the social changes taking place at the time they’re written.